-52.1 - Information in accordance with the requirements of the IND AS - 108 on 'Segment Reporting':- i) Textile Manufacture and sale of yarn made out of Cotton and Man-made Fibre viz., Acrylic, Polyster, Viscose, Staple and Blends thereof. ii) Tea Manufacture and sale of Tea iii) Engineering Manufacture and sale of Steel Structural, Pipes and equipments and Designing, (MICCO) Supplying, Erectioning and Commissioning of projects on turnkey basis. iv) Property Letting out property on rent
+52.1 - Information in accordance with the requirements of the IND AS - 108 on 'Segment Reporting':- i) Tea Manufacture and sale of Tea ii) Engineering (MICCO) Manufacture and sale of Steel Structural, Pipes and equipments and Designing, Supplying, Erectioning and Commissioning of projects on turnkey basis. iii) Textile Manufacture and sale of yarn made out of Cotton and Man-made Fibre viz., Acrylic, Polyster, Viscose, Staple and Blends thereof. iv) Property Letting out property on rent i) Revenue and expenses have been identified to a segment on the basis of relationship to operating activities of the segment.
+Revenue and expenses which relate to enterprise as a whole and are not allocable to a segment on reasonable basis have been disclosed as "Unallocable".